Queensland Cultural Centre: Heritage listing

 The Queensland Cultural Centre is of outstanding importance to the cultural and social development of Queensland in the late 20th century.
 It was originally built in stages from 1976 to 1988.
 The consolidation of the state's major cultural institutions into one complex was an important milestone in the development of Queensland's history.
 In its form, function, and use, the Cultural Centre demonstrates that the government has supported the development of the arts on a scale and at a level unprecedented in Queensland's history.

 The Cultural Centre is important in illustrating the development of architecture in Queensland.
-Designed by Robin Gibson OAM (1930-2014), an important Australian architect of his time, it is an exceptional example of late 20th century international style.
+Designed by Robin Gibson OAM (1930–2014), an important Australian architect of his time, it is an exceptional example of late 20th century international style.
 Century.
 By integrating building and landscape, the Cultural Centre illustrates the evolution of landscape design in Queensland.

 The Cultural Centre is an important example in Queensland of a major urban renewal project of the late 20th century.
 The development and completion of the Cultural Centre dramatically altered the existing built environment of South Brisbane and was a catalyst for the consolidated regeneration of the entire area, particularly through the revitalization of the adjacent Expo '88 site, later redeveloped as South Bank.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Queensland Cultural Centre is unique in that it is the first and only place built specifically to house Queensland's major cultural institutions in one complex.

 Retaining a high degree of integrity and integrity, the Cultural Centre is an architecturally unique complex in Queensland, distinguished by its distinctive and ubiquitous design features, its size and scale, and its relationship to the Brisbane River.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The purpose-built Queensland Cultural Centre is an important example of the key features of a cultural complex.
 Easily accessible from the central business district, the Cultural Centre is located in a prominent location adjacent to and connected with the river.
-The center combines an art gallery, a museum, a performing arts complex and related ancillary facilities on a site connected by plazas and boulevards, and stands out for its functionality, planning and execution.
+The centre combines an art gallery, a museum, a performing arts complex and related ancillary facilities on a site connected by plazas and boulevards, and stands out for its functionality, planning and execution.